 The three-week advanced courses are offered in different formats including lectures, workshops and seminars.
 There are also mentoring sessions where renowned arbitration experts share career tips and life experiences with participants.
 Participants are involved in team building exercises, networking events in law firms, and mock arbitration hearings.
 Through the lectures, networking receptions, and workshops, participants expand their perspectives on international arbitration and are enriched with better professional skills and knowledge.
-The 2019 Academy programme featured 25 participants from 13 African countries.
-This year's Academy programme in 2021 features 30 participants from about 18 African countries.
+The 2019 programme featured 25 participants from 13 countries.
+The 2021 programme features 30 participants from about 18 African countries and this year's programme in 2022 features 25 participants from 13 African countries.